 We’re bringing you a classic episode of Matters of Life and Death from the archive today, all about suffering.

 In our latest episode tackling some questions from listeners, we begin by thinking about whether it should matter if influential theologians and Christian writers had personal moral failings, and whether we can separate out someone’s theological work from their own sins.
-Then we move on to a question from an unmarried listener who would like children and is wondering if adoption should be an open option for her.

 Our second ‘lessons learned’ episode looking back at the covid pandemic tackles how our healthcare systems coped, or failed to cope, with the unprecedented crisis of coronavirus.